 Credits, 3 sem. hrs.
-This course is designed to provide middle school teachers with needed in-depth content knowledge in the sciences and training in the use of research-based strategies.
+This course is designed to provide middle school teachers with needed indepth content knowledge in the sciences and training in the use of research-based strategies.

-EDU 7710 - Qualitative and Quantitative Research Designs in Education
+EDU 7710 - Qualitative and Quantitative Research Designs in Education meaning of sound research design and how design choices influence the validity/credibility of research findings and conclusions.

 Credits, 3 sem. hrs.
 This course is designed to assist students in developing the research framework and proposal for their dissertation research.
 Knowledge of content in this course should help school leaders at every level improve research practices.
-The course explores the meaning of sound research design and how design choices influence the validity/credibility of research findings and conclusions.
+The course explores the